JaceDaDorito/Fogbound-Lagoon/Fogbound Lagoon/Assets/README.md

 - Mystic - Russian translation
 - El-Freddy - Spanish translation
 - Damglador - Ukrainian translation
+- doctoberfest - Turkish translation
+- Kei - German and Japanese translation.
+Also another Risk of Resources racer listed below.
 - ICap_I, WoolieGaming, Race, Cran, Host, RayDans, Disputed, Cornipher, Cabbage, Bulrug, Mark, Zinq, and the rest of the Risk of Resources team  - Thank you all for showcasing the mod!
 It has been an honor for my content to be deemed quality enough to showcase and race with.

-#### AND THANK YOU ALL FOR 50k+ DOWNLOADS.
-I've learned a lot and I'm very happy this map has become as widespread as it has.
+#### AND THANK YOU ALL FOR 78k+ DOWNLOADS.
+Hopefully I have eliminated all lag issues and I can move on to my next project

 ___